Olga1305/collector-app-backend-m3/README.md

 ## Description

-Webapp that helps to organize your doll collection.
+Webapp that helps to organize your fashion dolls collection.

 ## User Stories / MVP